 DEVELOPED BY Fike 704 SW 10 th Street P.O.
 Box 610 Blue Springs, Missouri 64013 U.S.A.
 Phone: (800) 979-FIKE (3453) (816) 229-3405 Fax: (816) 229-0314 COPYRIGHT NOTICE Copyright © 2015.
 All rights reserved.
 Fike copyrights this manual and products it describes.
 You may not reproduce, transmit, transcribe, or any part of this manual without express, written permission from Fike.
 This manual contains proprietary information intended for distribution to authorized persons or companies for the sole purpose of conducting business with Fike.
 If you distribute any information contained in this manual to unauthorized persons, you have violated all distributor agreements and we may take legal action.
 TRADEMARKS Fike [©] is a registered trademark of Fike.
 Cheetah [®] is a registered trademark of Fike.
 All other trademarks, trade names or company names referenced herein are the property of their respective owners.
-DISCLAIMER This document is only intended to be a guideline and is not applicable to all situations.
+DISCLAIMERS This document is only intended to be a guideline and is not applicable to all situations.
 Information subject to full disclaimer at www.fike.com/disclaimer .
 QUALITY Fike has maintained ISO 9001 certification since 1996.
 Prior to shipment, we thoroughly test our products and review our documentation to assure the highest quality in all respects.
 WARRANTY Fike provides a one-year limited manufacturer's warranty on this product.
 All warranty returns must be returned from an authorized Fike Distributor.
 Contact Fike's Marketing department for further warranty information.
 Fike maintains a repair department that is available to repair and return existing electronic components or exchange/purchase previously repaired inventory component (advance replacement).
 All returns must be approved prior to return.
 A Material Return Authorization (MRA) number must be indicated on the box of the item being returned.
 Contact the appropriate Regional Sales Manager for further information regarding product return procedures.
+FC This device complies with Part 15 of the FCC Rules.
+Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.
+This equipment has been tested and found to comply with the limits for a Class A digital device, pursuant to part 15 of the FCC Rules.
+These limits are designed to provide reasonable protection against harmful interference when the equipment is operated in a commercial environment.
+This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the instruction manual, may cause harmful interference to radio communications.
+Operation of this equipment in a residential area is likely to cause harmful interference in which case the user will be required to correct the interference at his own expense.
+Caution: changes or modifications not expressly approved by Fike Corporation could void the user's authority to operate the equipment.
 LIMITATIONS OF LIABILITY Installation in accordance with this manual, applicable codes, and the instructions of the Authority Having Jurisdiction is mandatory.
-Fike can not be held liable for any incidental or consequential damages arising from the loss of property or other damages or losses resulting from the use or misuse of Fike products beyond the cost of repair or replacement of any defective components.
+Fike cannot be held liable for any incidental or consequential damages arising from the loss of property or other damages or losses resulting from the use or misuse of Fike products beyond the cost of repair or replacement of any defective components.
 Fike reserves the right to make product improvements and change product specifications at any time.
 While every precaution has been taken during the preparation of this manual to ensure the accuracy of its content, Fike assumes no responsibility for errors or omissions.